UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 - Hao Yu
 - Zebin Huang

-Please contact fong.j[at]unimelb.edu.au with questions or suggestions for continuing development, or if you wish to be more involved in the planning/organisation of CORC.

-If you find CORC useful and wish to reference it in your publications, please cite:

-Fong, J. et al. (2022).
-CANopen Robot Controller (CORC): An Open Software Stack for Human Robot Interaction Development.
-In: Moreno, J.C., Masood, J., Schneider, U., Maufroy, C., Pons, J.L. (eds) Wearable Robotics: Challenges and Trends.
-WeRob 2020.
-Biosystems & Biorobotics, vol 27.
-Springer, Cham. https://doi.org/10.1007/978-3-030-69547-7_47

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 .